Building a Deal Flow Triage Agent for VCs with OpenClaw

 composio_connection: gmail-oauth

 For PDF decks, the agent extracts text, tables, and figures.
-It looks for specific data points: company name, sector, raise amount, ARR, growth rate, team size, and geography.
-For DocSend links, it captures the shared deck content through authenticated access.
+It looks for specific data points: company name, sector, raise amount, ARR, growth rate, team size, geography, founder names, and key customer logos.
+For DocSend links, it captures the shared deck content through authenticated access using the inbox’s session.
+The extraction output is structured JSON that feeds directly into the enrichment and scoring steps:

 {